EP-494 and EP-511

 Primary gas prospects

-Barberton Terrace Deep (BTD): Drill-ready Kingia play
+Barberton Terrace Deep (BTD): Drill-ready Kingia prospect

 The location for exploration well BTD-1 has been selected, and is drill ready subject to permitting and funding.